Unboxed-Software/solana-course/content/interact-with-wallets.md

 ## Wallets

-In the previous two lessons we discussed keypairs.
+In the previous two lessons, we discussed keypairs.
 Keypairs are used to locate accounts and sign transactions.
 While the public key of a keypair is perfectly safe to share, the secret key should always be kept in a secure location.
 If a user’s secret key is exposed, then a malicious actor could drain their account of all assets and execute transactions with the authority of that user.

-A “wallet” refers to anything that stores a secret key in order to keep it secure.
+A “wallet” refers to anything that stores a secret key to keep it secure.
 These secure storage options can generally be described as either “hardware” or “software” wallets.
 Hardware wallets are storage devices that are separate from your computer.
-Software wallets are application you can install on your existing device(s).
+Software wallets are applications you can install on your existing device(s).

 Software wallets often come in the form of a browser extension.
 This makes it possible for websites to interact easily with the wallet.
 Such interactions are usually limited to: